-CNU HUFS PKNU NUI Galway Kansai Gaidai FUA Heilbronn Chichester Tuition & Fees CSU CSU CSU CSU CSU CSU CSU CSU Room Host Host Host Host Host \$250/we ek shared for 10+ weeks Host Host Meal Plan Host Host Host Host Host Host Host Host Flat fee n/a n/a n/a n/a n/a \$400 per credit, 12 to be full-time n/a n/a
+CNU HUFS PKNU BIPT Kansai Gaidai UBB Heilbronn Student Teaching Tuition & Fees CSU CSU CSU CSU CSU CSU CSU CSU Room Host Host Host Host Host CSU Host Host Meal Plan Host Host Host Host Host POYO Host POYO Flat fee n/a n/a n/a n/a n/a n/a n/a n/a

-Oxford Edge Hill Bangor Kingston Waterford GMIT Waikato Tuition & Fees CSU CSU CSU CSU CSU CSU CSU Room CSU CSU CSU POYO POYO POYO Host Meal Plan CSU, POYO CSU POYO POYO POYO POYO Host Flat fee (in lieu of CSU tuition) n/a Fee is set by EH Tuition only £9270/Year £4635/Ter m Tuition only £9450/Year £4725/Term n/a n/a Approx. \$6,800 USD/Term
+Oxford Edge Hill Bangor Kingston Waterford GMIT Waikato

+Tuition & Fees CSU CSU CSU CSU CSU CSU Host

+Room CSU CSU CSU POYO POYO POYO Host

+Meal Plan CSU CSU POYO POYO POYO POYO Host

+Flat fee (in lieu of CSU tuition) n/a Fee is set by EH Tuition only £9270/Year £4635/Term Tuition only £9450/Year £4725/Term n/a n/a n/a

 Be sure you know exactly what is covered and what is not covered in these fees so that you are prepared to cover all other expenses.
-It is a good idea to make a weekly or monthly budget and then live by it so you don't run out of money and have no way to replace it since you're typically unable to work while doing a semester abroad.
+It is a good idea to make a weekly or monthly budget and then live by it so you don't run out of money and have no quick way to replace it.
 When planning your budget, you should consider some of the following, which are typically not included in tuition & fees:

 - Airfare

 - Other independent travel (flights, train/bus passes, etc...)

-- · Visa Fees
+- Visa Fees

-- · Meals not included in fees
+- Meals not included in fees

-- Insurance (purchased through CGE \$1.25/day)
+- · Insurance (can be purchased through CGE if necessary approx. \$40/month)

-- · Cell Phone, WiFi, Data

-- ·Books and supplies for your courses
+- · Books and supplies for your courses

 - · Personal spending money / incidentals

 - · Emergency Funds